-State Finder State Finder
+State Finder

+This essay does not describe an existing computer program, just one that should exist.
 This essay is about a suggested student project in Java programming.
 This essay gives a rough overview of how it might work.
-It does not describe an actual complete program.
 I have no source, object, specifications, file layouts or anything else useful to implementing this project.
-Everything I have to say to help you with this project is written below.
-I am not prepared to help you implement it; I have too many other projects of my own.
+Everything I have prepared to help you is right here.

-I do contract work for a living, which could include writing a program such as this.
-However, I don’t do people’s homework for them.
+Though I am a programmer by profession, I don’t do people’s homework for them.
 That just robs them of an education.

-You have my full permission to implement this project any way you please.
+You have my full permission to implement this project in any way you please and to keep all the profits from your endeavour.

 The idea of this class is given a latitude and longitude, it returns the corresponding state in the USA.
-If you solve that, you might extend your algorithm to cover the globe, and give country, state/province, county, city and borough.
+If you solve that, you might extend your algorithm to cover the globe and give country, state/province, county, city and borough.

 How might you implement such a lookup?
 You need digitized outlines of the states.
 These mathematically can be treated as polygons on a flat plane.
 Testing each state in turn using the standard is-this-point-inside-this-polygon algorithm would take forever.
 See PostScript or mathematical textbooks for how you would do this.